 The Exalate issue network is a network of companies sharing issues.
 Instead of using email or telephone calls, issue trackers are connected to each other so that information can be shared in a straightforward way.

-To be able to do so, we introduce some concepts and entities.
+To be able to do so, we introduce some concepts and entities below.

 Exalate provides all the logic to synchronize data in a secure, stable, and robust way.
 There are a couple of properties related to a node, such as the proxy user.

-Nodes are currently available for JIRA Cloud and Server (v6.2 and higher), HP QC/ALM and GitHub.
+Nodes are currently available for JIRA Cloud and Server (v6.2 and higher), HP QC/ALM, GitHub, Zendesk and Servicenow.

-Instances are other issue trackers you are willing to connect to.
+Instance is an issue tracker which you want to connect.
 You can integrate with multiple instances using different connections.